flickmatt/GCN/README.md

 - All positive scoring features on mRMRe were included in the model.
 No further filtering using AIC was performed.
 - ROC based on 5-fold cross validation is used to evaluated and compare to GCN.
 - Samples them clustered using hierarchical clustering for Neo4j nodes on the same MRI features.

+# EdgeQuery
+- Neo4j query used to create edges.

+# all_nodeimport
+- Script to import hierarchical clustering events as nodes in Meo4j across all MRI features with positive mRMRe output.